-On February 22, 2010, the agreement was amended extending the territory to include Peru, Chile and Colombia to directly market the U-Cord program throughout Peru, Chile and Colombia and to collect and ship the specimens to the Company's facility in Oldsmar, Florida for which the Company will receive a fee for processing and storage of the specimens.
+On February 22, 2010, the agreement was amended, extending the territory to include Peru, Chile and Colombia to directly market the U-Cord program throughout Peru, Chile and Colombia and to collect and ship the specimens to the Company's facility in Oldsmar, Florida for which the Company will receive a fee for processing and storage of the specimens.
 The initial up-front storage and license fee is \$450,000 and is non-refundable.
-The Company received the first installment of \$125,000 during the first quarter of 2010 and the second installment of \$150,000 is due 18 months from the effective date of the amendment and the final installment of \$175,000 is due 30 months from the effective date.
+The Company received the first installment of \$125,000 during the first quarter of 2010, which is reflected in licensee income in the Company's consolidated statements of income.
+The second installment of \$150,000 is due 18 months from the effective date of the amendment and the final installment of \$175,000 is due 30 months from the effective date.